samjcheng/samjcheng.github.io/rebuttal.md

 # Reviewer EgaM
 We thank the reviewer for the time and effort to review our work.
 However, we do not agree with the comments that “proposing a regularization is not that good an advancement” and the comments that stereo matching is “an already solved problem”.
-In fact, our results show that we can improve the trained model by imposing a regularization in the training stage without changing its architecture in inference stage.
+In fact, our results show that we can improve the trained models by imposing a regularization in the training stage without changing its architecture in inference stage.
 In some situation, the improvement can be as large as 41.3% (e.g, EPE droped from 1.09 to 0.64 in PSMNet).

 The reviewer also suggested us to compare with the algorithms from the leaderboard of KITTI 2015.
 However, some reported results from the leaderboard do not come with codes and are unpublished.
 It is therefore challenge for us the compare with these algorithms.
 In our paper, we choose four different published algorithms from different stages/objectives to justify the genearlity of our method.
 The RTNet is chosen as it is a representative algorithm designed for edge side deployment.
 PSMNet is chosen as it is one of early attemp to use deep learning for stereo matching.
 GwcNet and ACVNet are chosen as they are from recent publications.
 In particular, ACVNet outperforms most existing published methods and ranks No.2 in KITTI 2012 and KITTI 2015 leaderboards at the time of publication of the paper.
 It is worth mentioning that the ACVNet is also the fastest among the top 10 methods in the KITTI benchmark leaderboards.
 Therefore, we chose ACVNet as one of most competetive algorthms.